Chlorphentermine: Chemistry

 Chlorphentermine, also known as 4-chlorophentermine, 4-chloro-α-methylamphetamine, and 4-chloro-α,α-dimethylphenethylamine, is a substituted phenethylamine and amphetamine derivative.
 It is the para-chloro analogue of phentermine.
-Chlorphentermine is also closely structurally related to certain other phentermines including cericlamine, cloforex, clortermine, etolorex, and methylenedioxyphentermine (MDPH).
+Chlorphentermine is closely structurally related to certain other phentermines, including cericlamine, cloforex, clortermine, etolorex, and methylenedioxyphentermine (MDPH).
 It is closely structurally related to the amphetamine derivatives para-chloroamphetamine (PCA) and para-chloromethamphetamine (PCMA) as well.

 History

 Chlorphentermine was first described in the scientific literature by 1954.
 It was subsequently developed for use as an appetite suppressant in the early 1960s.
 The drug is said to have been withdrawn from the market in the United States in 1969 and in the United Kingdom in 1974.
 However, other sources indicate that chlorphentermine continued to be marketed in the United States as late as 2004.
-Pulmonary toxicity of chlorphentermine was observed in animals by the early 1970s and this resulted in reservations about its clinical use.
+Pulmonary toxicity of chlorphentermine was observed in animals by the early 1970s and, resulting in reservations about its clinical use.